-These tools are very small and light, and you can always take them with you if you are traveling.
-There are many different products available, depending on the level of resistance they provide.
+As these tools are very small and light, you can always take them with you if you are traveling.
+There are many different products available which provide varying levels of resistance.
 Additionally, there are even some models where you can adjust the difficulty by yourself.

 Most people know of the standard grip trainer which is shaped like a “V” and you use your grip to squeeze the two handles together, but don’t overlook the use of an “Extension Trainer”.
-When you’re at your desk typing, you’re most likely using only your finger and wrist flexors, and not the extensors.
-Training your extensors can be a great way to reduce and wrist muscle imbalances while sitting at your desk.
+When you’re at your desk typing, the main muscles you are most likely using are your finger flexor muscles.
+This can cause increased muscle loading on your wrist extensors.
+Training the muscles of your hands and wrists can be a great way to reduce muscle imbalances brought about by sitting at your desk typing.

 This is one of the most widely used strengthening accessories in office environments.
 This disk-like cushion can be placed on the chair on which you sit.
 Sitting on the stability cushion will activate all of your core muscles, as they are used to keep your balance.

 It might not seem like a big deal but these disks are very effective because they force your body to be active during the whole day, every day.
 All of the seemingly insignificant and constant motions that you make to improve your stability while seating will stimulate your deep core muscles and make them stronger.

 Elastic stretch bands